ZenetHost/docs/zenetdocs/docs/Rules/hostingrules.md

 :::

-- If you leave the Discord server, your server will be suspended.
-If you join back within 14 days and tell us that you joined back, we will recover it.
-If you don't, your server will be deleted and your account terminated

 - If we find out that you are hosting something that is against Discord's TOS, we will terminate your account immediately